 Postdoctoral researcher, 2013-2016, University of North Carolina at Chapel Hill, Toxicology

-EHS 360 Environmental Sampling (lecture and laboratory) (3 credits, Spring semester)
+EHS 360/560 Environmental Sampling Methods (lecture and laboratory) (3 credits, Spring semester)

 Adverse health effects associated with air pollutant exposures include cancer, asthma, COPD, stroke, and heart disease.
 Additionally, whether a person experiences an adverse effect due to pollution exposure depends on several factors, including the age, sex, gender, and genetics of the person, as well as the source and toxicity of the pollutants being inhaled.
 My research interests center on characterizing work-related and environmental exposures to air pollutants, analyzing the physiological and toxicological impact of these pollutants using both cellular and human models, and determining what factors make some humans more susceptible to adverse health effects than others.